 One tip: Almost every airline flying to Brazil allots passengers a generous two checked bags at 70 pounds each (a full 20 pounds more than the U.S. standard per bag), but the domestic limit is one checked bag at 23 kilograms (about 50 pounds) -- so come in light, but leave stuffed with goodies for everyone back home!

 Driving in Brazil will certainly test your patience, skills and sanity, but once you get the hang of it, the highway systems and roads are generally good, and driving can be a great way to give yourself a little extra freedom on your visit.

-Logistically, renting a car is pretty straightforward (you must be 21 years old; valid driver's license, credit card and passport required), but prepare yourself for sticker shock, both to rent ($50 - $75 per day for unlimited miles) and for gas (around $60 to fill up an average economy-sized tank).
+Logistically, renting a car is pretty straightforward (you must be 21 years old; valid driver's license, credit card and passport required), but prepare yourself for sticker shock, both to rent and for gas.
 Most Brazilian cars run on both gas (gasolina) and ethanol (alcool).
 These hybrids are known as Flex, but be sure to check ahead of time whether your vehicle accepts both.
 Ethanol is cheaper but burns less efficiently.